ajmeyghani/webpack-book/chapters/chapter3-resolve/0-intro.md

 # Resolving Modules

-In this chapter we are going to explore how you can use Webpack config file to specify rules for resolving modules.
+In this chapter we are going to explore how Webpack resolves modules.
+We will also look at the `resolve` configuration and how it can be used to create aliases and define module directories among other options.

-**TODO**